ucsb-cs148-f21/project-t02-clubrush/README.md

 ---------------------------------

 # Tech Stack
-For our project, we will be utilizing React and Node.js
+For our project, we will be using the MERN stack development.
+MongoDB, Express, React and Node.js

 # User Roles
 Our Club Rush application would have Users that are students who can search up organizations, but can't add new information/data to the system.
 We would also have Admin/Organization Leaders that could upload new data to the system that would update organization info that is displayed on the app.